Marko Livaja: Atalanta

 On 31 January 2013 Livaja was loaned to Atalanta, though Inter retained half his registration rights.
 Inter paid €1.5 million to acquire Livaja outright from Cesena but resold half his rights to Atalanta for €2.5M as part of Ezequiel Schelotto's deal for €6M.
 Livaja made his debut for the new club against Catania Calcio on 10 February 2013 and scored his first two goals for them on Matchday 26 against A.S.
 Roma.

 For disciplinary reasons, he remained off the squad list in April during Atalanta's match against Sampdoria.
 He played his first game against his owners Inter Milan on 7 April 2013, coming on as a second-half substitute.
 In April, Livaja was given Atalanta's "Man of the Month" award for February 2013 by the club fans.
 On 7 May, before the match with Juventus, Livaja was once again expelled from the squad due to a breach of discipline.

 Rubin Kazan

 Livaja signed with Rubin Kazan on 15 May 2014 on a five-year deal.
 The Russian league club paid up to €6M for him.
-On 31 August 2015, Rubin Kazan send him on loan at Serie A side Empoli.
+Due to his erratic behaviour on 31 August 2015, Rubin Kazan send him on loan at Serie A side Empoli.
 His spell didn't go as expected, with Livaja scoring only once in 18 matches for Azzurri, only four as starter.
 That goal came on 22 November during the 2–2 away draw against Fiorentina.